humio/kafka-connect-hec-sink/README.md

 * starts the Docker containers described in `src/test/resources/docker-compose.yml` and waits for them to successfully start;
 * extracts the Humio ingest token from the `humio-data` directory mounted from within the running docker container;
 * registers (or updates) the sink connector with Kafka Connect;
-* pushes 10 unique messages to the configured Kafka topic, flushes the Kafka producer, and waits for them to have been processed;
+* pushes 10 unique JSON-formatted messages and 10 raw string messages to the configured Kafka topic, flushes the Kafka producer, and waits for them to have been processed;
 * performs a `count()` query against the Humio docker instance, verifying the correct number of messages has been received;
 * performs a check to ensure a unique token placed in the messages is present in the output of each message;
 * shuts down the docker containers.